Violating Virtualization Security

 can reveal the virtualized environment.

 The hypervisor, the controlling mechanism of the virtualization, controls access to hardware resources.
 This allows each multiple virtual machine to run on the shared hardware while hiding the presence of the others.
+Of course, if the underlying hardware is flawed, virtualization is just as vulnerable as any other software running on that risky platform.
+What really scares people is the idea of a malicious VM stealing secrets from its "siblings" in a cloud environment.

 Type 1 Versus Type 2 Virtualization